stas-sultanov/azure-monitor-telemetry/readme.md

 This library has been developed with a strong focus on business adaptability to serve IT solutions of all kinds.<br/>
 The library is guided by the following key design principles:

+- **Efficiency** – Run faster and consume less memory thanks to minimal code and low complexity.
+- **Responsibility** – Embrace control over how telemetry is tracked and managed, with decisions left to the developer.
 - **Simplicity** – Minimize the number of classes, relationships, and hierarchies to keep the design as lean as possible.
 - **Transparency** – Gain full visibility into how telemetry is tracked and published, without unnecessary abstraction layers.
-- **Efficiency** – Run faster and consume less memory thanks to minimal code and low complexity.
-- **Responsibility** – Embrace control over how telemetry is tracked and managed, with decisions left to the developer.
-- **Extensibility** – Extend or customize telemetry handling through clearly defined extension points.
 - **Versatility** – Use in any type of application, from distributed systems to standalone apps and plugins.

 ## Quality Assurance

-Strict quality standards are applied throughout the development of this library, reflected in the following safeguards:
+Strict quality standards are applied throughout the development of this library and reflected in the following safeguards:

 1. The repository is configured with branch protection [rules][github_docs_rule_sets] targeting the *main* branch, including the following:
     - Require [signed commits][github_docs_verified_commit].